AdobeDocs/campaign-classic.en/help/integrations/using/about-triggers.md

 >[!NOTE]
 >
 >Further processing of events is done as part of the ACX Package provided outside the default implementation.
 Received event is processed immediately using JavaScript code.
 It is saved into a database table with no further processing in real time.
-The triggers are used for targeting by a campaign workflow that sends emails.
-The campaign is set up so that a customer that has triggered the event, receives an email.
+The triggers are used for targeting by a campaign workflow which sends emails.
+The campaign is set up so the customer that has triggered the event will receive an email.

 ## Using Adobe Experience Cloud Triggers integration with Adobe Campaign Classic